Rock-Lake/learn-solidity/Notes/solidity-chapter-1.md

 - To run a code in a solidity contract without any testing, we use an "unchecked" method and add the inner statement.
 - To display a unint/int in hex mode, use "console.logBytes32();"

+## Storage Variables
+Solidity store variables of a contract scope in a 32 byte(256 bits) contiguous storage(state) slots.
+This is important to reduce the amount of money(Gas) needed to read/writing the storage slot of a contract in the Ethereum network.

+Functions in Solidity are designed to be memory efficient.
+To implement this efficiency, most contract programmers implement low leveling programming in their solidity code.
+One of the following is using Etherium Virtual Machine(EVM) Opcodes.
+Most undeclared variables are assumed to contain 0 in their storage except variables with the "constant" modifier where they shift the start of the storage variable with the size required to store the constant variable.